 A new textbook dedicated to PEEK Biomaterials, edited by Dr. Steve Kurtz, has been published as part of the Plastics Design Library by Elsevier Inc. This Handbook brings together experts in many different facets related to PEEK clinical performance as well as in the areas of materials science, tribology, and biology to provide a complete reference for specialists in the field of plastics, biomaterials, medical device design and surgical applications.
 This book can be ordered at Amazon.

-The Implant Research Center of Drexel University in collaboration with Exponent, Inc. is pleased to announce the proceedings for the 1st PEEK International Meeting, which convened at the Union League, Philadelphia, PA, USA, on Thursday and Friday, April 25 and 26, 2013.
-The purpose of the meeting was to bring together engineers, scientists, and clinicians from academia and industry and present leading edge research on advancements in medical grade PEEK technology and clinical applications.
-Click here for details on the final program and abstracts for the meeting.
+The Implant Research Center of Drexel University and Exponent, Inc., are pleased to announce the final program for the 3rd International PEEK Meeting, which will be convened at The Cosmos Club, Washington, DC, USA on April 27 and 28, 2017.
+The purpose of the conference is to bring together engineers, scientists, regulators, and clinicians from academia, industry, and government agencies for the presentation of leading edge research on advancements in medical grade polyaryletherketone (PAEK) polymer technology and clinical applications.
+Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs are welcome at this conference, the majority of submissions are anticipated to be related to implantable PEEK and its composites.
+Click here for more information on the final program for the PEEK Meeting.

-REGISTRATION: Early bird registration is $295 for professionals, $150 for students and will expire on March 25.
-Standard registration is $395 for professionals and $175 for students.
-Click here to register online for the meeting.
+Registration: Early bird registration is $375 for professionals, $185 for government employees and students.
+These fees will expire on February 14.
+Standard registration is $475 for professionals and $215 for government employees and students.
+Click here to register online for the PEEK conference.